wp-plugins/codepeople-post-map/readme.txt

 To solve the issue, you simply should drag and drop the pin in the correct location, and type the address again, but this time "DON'T PRESS AGAIN THE VERIFY BUTTON".

-= Q: Can be hidden the local listings from Google Maps API? =

-A: Yes of course, if you want hide the local listings from Google Maps API, open the settings page of plugin, select the "Allow stylize the maps" attribute, and finally, paste the following code in the textarea:

-        [
-            {
-                featureType: "poi",
-                stylers: [
-                  { visibility: "off" }
-                ]
-            }
-        ]

 = Q: I've inserted an image in the page, but have not been generated a new point in the map =

 A: First, be sure you have checked the option "Generate points dynamically from geolocation information included on images, when images are uploaded to WordPress", from the settings page of the plugin.